JJBannister/tinydiffrast/docs/_posts/0001-01-08-discontinuity2.markdown

 ---
 layout: post
-title:  "7) The Discontinuity Problem Part 2"
+title:  "7) The Return of The Discontinuity Problem"
 author: "Jordan J. Bannister"
 ---